realm/realm-lua-bootcamp/README.md

 **Object Changes**:

 To get notified of changes to a specific object you need to call `<object>:addListener()` and pass a callback function that will be called whenever the object is deleted or modified.
+(It will also get called when it is added as a listener.)

 The callback function will be called with two arguments:
 1. The object itself.